Double-Dot-Interactive/bevy_animations/README.md

 ```

 ### How bevy_animations animations work

 * specified timings or `meters_per_frame` for each frame
 * user defining which y indexes are left, right, up and down facing sprites or if the sprites should be flipped instead
-* timed animations can block others from happening
+* certain animations can block others from happening
 * utilizing a priortity based system so you can define multiple ***blocking*** animations with different priorities to render

 ### How to define a bevy_animations animation